 Use self-hypnosis - it's so easy!
 Honestly, beyond the stress reduction tips I have already given you, I can't think of a better stress reduction technique.
 So, hop over now to my article on with Online Self-Hypnosis FAQ and Downloads to get the complete low-down on how it works.

 That unfinished business, or admin, or those chores or whatever it is that's gnawing at you in the back of your mind... they're likely to be things you don't want to face for some reason.
 Taking action reduces worry, so here's the action you can take:

 Go ahead and make that list right now.
 You can have these things done before the day is over and sleep better for it tonight.

 It's time to deal with all that angst that you've been bottling up.
 Writing it down is in itself hugely therapeutic.
 No counselling or therapy needed - paper is patient, and non-judgemental too!

 Have a look at my pages on communication for further help if you're struggling with opening up to your partner (see related articles).

-If you're really stuck with some issues, I recommend you just take the plunge and talk to one of the (relationship) experts - qualified and experienced counsellors - at Presto Experts.
+If you're really stuck with some issues, I recommend you just take the plunge and talk to one of the Better Help licensed counsellors.

 "Yeah right", I can hear you say!
 "If I had the time to do that then I wouldn't be on this page."
-And perhaps you don't like the new-age sound of this either.
+And perhaps you don't like the new-age sound of this stress relief tip either.